masatonakatsuji2021/mikeneko/README.md

 # Core Library Class

-When building Saiberian, the minimum classes required for operation are already provided.
+When building Mikeneko, the minimum classes required for operation are already provided.
 By using this class, you can easily set page settings or click events.

 To use it, load it first in any ts file using ``import`` or ``require``.